timchown/address-accountability/draft-chown-address-accountability.md

 their self-generated or statically-configured addresses to a DHCPv6 server.

+While it's an opt-in mechanism, it may be enough in some use cases, e.g., when the enterprise controls the devices that can connect to the network.

+There is a consideration for address lifetimes when using this approach.

 ## Using a prefix per host

 By using a prefix per host, the accountability model shifts from